How to speed up patent applications

 What is Track One Prioritized Examination?

 The Track One option requires low attorney effort, but high USPTO fees.
-Since the Track One prioritized examination request must be filed concurrently with the initial filing of the application, you may need to file a continuation if you’re considering prioritized examination after having already filed a non-provisional application.
-Here are the pros and cons of the Track One program:
+A Track One prioritized examination request must be filed concurrently with the initial filing of the application.
+If your nonprovisional application was filed without a Track One request, you must file a continuation in order to request prioritized examination.

 Pros of Prioritized Examination